 Read the full review: Google Pixelbook Go

-Read the full review: Asus Chromebook Flip
+Read the full review: Lenovo IdeaPad Duet Chromebook

 The Asus VivoBook S15 is the best mid-range laptop

-If you're looking for a mid-range laptop that doesn't cost too much, but still performs brilliantly, then this is the best laptop for you.
+The Asus VivoBook S15 combines a thin and light design with great performance and an excellent price.
+If you're looking for a mid-range 15-inch laptop for home use that doesn't cost too much, but still performs brilliantly, then this is a great choice.

-Thanks to its powerful Intel processor, 8GB of RAM and fast SSD storage, this is a laptop that can handle almost any task with ease – though gaming is out of the question.
+Performance: Thanks to its powerful Intel processor, 8GB of RAM and fast SSD storage, this is a laptop that can handle almost any task with ease – though gaming is out of the question.
 Its 15.6-inch screen is bright and vibrant, and it has loads of ports that makes it easy to hook up your favorite peripherals.

 Read the full review: Asus VivoBook S15